-Today, we are continuing from recent extracts concerning the tragedy of the liturgy taken from my upcoming book.
+Today, we continue from recent extracts concerning the liturgy taken from my upcoming book, Cor Jesu Sacratissimum.
 Recently, then, I mentioned approaching the altar of God in France to receive communion while Pink Floyd was played.
-And yet I was still startled to receive a comment from Juan about the rock group KISS providing tunes for his Mass in Argentina …
+Yet I was still startled to receive a comment here concerning the rock group KISS providing tunes for the Mass in Argentina . . . !

-I am indebted to my beloved wife Kim for the title of this entry.
+I am indebted to my beloved wife Kim for this entry’s title.
 She turned to me one day in France and said words to this effect: ‘Do you know what this Catholicism is?
 It’s zany …’